TERMS AND CONDITIONS OF SALE

-4.3 Late Payment If Customer fails to timely fulfill its payment obligations towards Seller or any of Seller’s affiliates for any undisputed amount regardless whether under the Agreement or any other contract with Seller or any of Seller’s affiliates, Seller may, at Seller’s sole option and until all outstanding amounts and late charges, if any, are paid: (1) be relieved of its obligations with respect to guarantees, including without limitation, turnaround times, support for provision of spare parts and lead-times under any contract (including the Agreement); (2) refuse to process any credit to which Customer may be entitled under any contract (including the Agreement); (3) set off any credit or sum owed by Seller or any of Seller’s affiliates to Customer against any undisputed amount owed by Customer to Seller or any of Seller’s affiliates including but not limited to amounts owed under any contract (including the Agreement) between the Parties or with Seller’s affiliates; (4) withhold performance and future shipments to Customer to which Seller or any of Seller’s affiliates is obliged under any contract (including the Agreement); (5) declare Customer’s performance in breach and terminate the Agreement and any or all other contracts with Seller or any of Seller’s affiliates; (6) repossess Products for which payment has not been made; (7) deliver future shipments under any contract (including the Agreement) on a cash-with-order or cash-in-advance basis; (8) include late payment charges on outstanding amounts at a rate of 2% per month or the maximum rate permitted by Applicable Law, if lower, for each month or part thereof; (9) charge storage or inventory carrying fees on Products; (10) recover all costs of collection including, without limitation, reasonable attorneys’ fees; (11) if Customer fails to fulfill payment based on a payment schedule, accelerate all remaining payments and declare the total outstanding balance then due and owing; (12) implement that any turnover bonus or discount scheme is only due and payable after the Customer has fulfilled all its obligations towards Seller; (13) require the Customer to pay any judicial and extrajudicial costs which the Seller incurs, which shall amount to no less than the equivalent of 15% of the outstanding sum, subject to a minimum amount of EUR 250, or the maximum rate permitted Applicable Law, if lower; and (14) combine any of the above rights and remedies as may be permitted by Applicable Law.
+4.3 Late Payment If Customer fails to timely fulfill its payment obligations towards Seller or any of Seller’s affiliates for any undisputed amount regardless whether under the Agreement or any other contract with Seller or any of Seller’s affiliates, Seller may, at Seller’s sole option and until all outstanding amounts and late charges, if any, are paid: (1) be relieved of its obligations with respect to guarantees, including without limitation, turnaround times, support for provision of spare parts and lead-times under any contract (including the Agreement); (2) refuse to process any credit to which Customer may be entitled under any contract (including the Agreement); (3) set off any credit or sum owed by Seller or any of Seller’s affiliates to Customer against any undisputed amount owed by Customer to Seller or any of Seller’s affiliates including but not limited to amounts owed under any contract (including the Agreement) between the Parties or with Seller’s affiliates; (4) withhold performance and future shipments to Customer to which Seller or any of Seller’s affiliates is obliged under any contract (including the Agreement); (5) declare Customer’s performance in breach and terminate the Agreement and any or all other contracts with Seller or any of Seller’s affiliates; (6) repossess Products for which payment has not been made; (7) deliver future shipments under any contract (including the Agreement) on a cash-with-order or cash-in-advance basis; (8) include late payment charges on outstanding amounts at a rate of 2% per month or the maximum rate permitted by Applicable Law, if lower, for each month or part thereof; (9) charge storage or inventory carrying fees on Products; (10) recover all costs of collection including, without limitation, reasonable attorneys’ fees; (11) if Customer fails to fulfill payment based on a payment schedule, accelerate all remaining payments and declare the total outstanding balance then due and owing; (12) implement that any turnover bonus or discount scheme is only due and payable after the Customer has fulfilled all its obligations towards Seller; (13) require the Customer to pay any judicial and extrajudicial costs which the Seller incurs, which shall amount to no less than the equivalent of 15% of the outstanding sum, subject to a minimum amount of EUR 250, or the maximum rate permitted under Applicable Law, if lower; and (14) combine any of the above rights and remedies as may be permitted by Applicable Law.
 The above remedies are in addition to all other remedies available at law or in equity.

 5.1 Delivery terms.
-Parties will agree in the Purchase Order the delivery terms, including method of delivery.
-Unless otherwise agreed upon in the Purchase Order, delivery terms are EX Works (Incoterms 2020), to Seller’s designated facility.
+Parties will agree in the Sales Order the delivery terms, including method of delivery.
+Unless otherwise agreed upon in the Sales Order, delivery terms are EX Works (Incoterms 2020), to Seller’s designated facility.
 Unless otherwise agreed in writing by the Parties, Customer is responsible for the costs of and arranging all insurance, transport, carriage, loading and offloading of the Products at the delivery location, duties, taxes, and completing all export clearance documents.
 Customer is responsible for all carriage, duties, taxes and other charges to enable import clearance.
 Customer will pay all transportation costs (including insurance, taxes, and customs duties) and will bear the cost of any claims to be filed with the carrier.
 When Customer arranges the export shipment, Customer will provide Seller evidence of exportation acceptable to the relevant tax and custom authorities.
 The costs for disposable packaging shall be deemed included in the price.
 The cost for reusable packaging is not included in the price and shall be charged separately.

 5.2 Shipment.
 Unless Seller agrees in writing to a different delivery date, Seller will schedule delivery in accordance with its published lead-time.
 All shipping and delivery dates are approximate and are based upon the then-current availability of material including raw material, existing production schedules, and prompt receipt of all necessary information.
 Time for delivery shall not be of the essence.
 Seller will not be liable for any damage, loss, fault, or expenses arising out of delays in shipment, including when caused by Force Majeure or the Customer's failure to provide the Seller with adequate delivery instructions or any other instructions that are relevant to the supply of the Products or Services.
-Orders will be considered completed upon shipment of the amount specified in the Purchase Order.
-Unless otherwise agreed, all Products will be shipped no later than one year from the date that Seller accepts the Purchase Order.
-Seller may in its sole discretion partially fulfil a Purchase Order and allocate Products among its customers.
-The Seller effect delivery of the quantities of Products ordered within the limits of standard pack quantities as used by Seller from time to time.
-If the Parties have agreed in writing that the Seller shall delivery the Products on a site of works, then the Customer ensure that the Products can be delivered at a point on a good hard ground nearest to the site and the Seller may refuse to unload the Products to sites considered in the discretion of the driver to be unsuitable (provided that such refusal shall still constitute delivery of the Products in accordance with the Agreement).
+Orders will be considered completed upon shipment of the amount specified in the Sales Order.
+Unless otherwise agreed, all Products will be shipped no later than one year from the date that Seller issues the Sales Order.
+Seller may in its sole discretion partially fulfil a Purchase Order issued by Customer and allocate Products among its customers.
+The Seller shall effect delivery of the quantities of Products ordered within the limits of standard pack quantities as used by Seller from time to time.
+If the Parties have agreed in writing that the Seller shall delivery the Products on a site of works, then the Customer shall ensure that the Products can be delivered at a point on a good hard ground nearest to the site and the Seller may refuse to unload the Products to sites considered in the discretion of the driver and/or delivery person to be unsuitable (provided that such refusal shall still constitute delivery of the Products in accordance with the Agreement).

 5.3 Completion of Delivery.
 Unless otherwise agreed in writing by the Parties, the Customer shall collect the Products from the Seller's premises at Seller’s designated facility or such other location as may be advised by the Seller prior to delivery within three business days of the Seller notifying the Customer that the Products are ready.
 Delivery is completed when the Products are delivered in accordance with the agreed Incoterm or Customer has provided Seller with a duly executed proof of delivery, whichever is earlier.
 Seller shall not be required to tender delivery of any quantities of Products for which Customer has not provided timely shipping instructions.
 If Customer fails to fulfil an obligation towards Seller, including providing proof of delivery, or gives Seller good cause to assume that the Customer will fail to fulfil those obligations, Seller shall be entitled to repossess the Products supplied subject to retention of title, or arrange for this to be done, even if these are to be detached from other items, or calculate whatever additional tax may be applicable to the specific transaction.
 The costs of the repossession shall be borne by the Customer, without prejudice to any other rights which Seller may invoke.
 Furthermore, if the Customer fails to take or make arrangements to accept delivery of the Products or if delivery is delayed by the Customer or the Seller is unable to deliver because of inadequate access or instructions or failure of the Customer to obtain necessary instructions, consents or licenses, delivery shall be deemed to have occurred and the Seller may do any one or more of the following (without prejudice to any other right or remedy the Seller may have): (a) make additional charges for failed delivery; (b) allocate new delivery dates; (c) store the Products in accordance with clause 9; (d) invoice the Customer for the Products; (e) terminate the Agreement without liability on the Seller’s part; and (f) recover from the Customer all costs and losses incurred by the Seller.